-The interstate’s current design may be compromised by flood or the wandering riverbend at Wah-He-Lut within 20 years.
+If the region experiences a major weather event, Interstate 5 may be compromised by flood.
+There are also indicators taht the wandering riverbend at Wah-He-Lut will encroach on the interstate within the next 20 years.
 Salmon populations are also suffering, as the areas where salmon typically acclimate to seawater are shrinking and desalinating.

-The Nisqually Indian Tribe and the City of Lakewood, among other agencies, hired the U.S. Geological Survey to examine the highway through the delta.
-Within 20 years under normal conditions, concluded USGS, I-5 may be compromised.
-In an avulsion event from a flood or sudden acceleration of erosion, that timeline may be even shorter.
+The Nisqually Indian Tribe and the City of Lakewood, among other agencies, hired the U.S. Geological Survey to examine the delta.
+The survey determined that under normal conditions Interstate 5 may be compromised within 20 years.
+That timeline could be shorter if an avulsion event from a flood or sudden acceleration of erosion occurs.

 To reconstruct I-5 through the delta may cost roughly $4 billion, which would be among the most expensive infrastructure projects in state history.

 The City of Lakewood, the Nisqually Indian Tribe, and the South Sound Military & Communities Partnership (SSMCP) all support legislative action to prepare for the redesign and reconstruction of this section to respond to environmental and structural issues looming ahead.